 |Courtesy of Alcatraz History (linked)|

 These cells face windows that look out across the water onto San Francisco.
-It's so close that on new years eve, you hear on the audio, music and laughter of girls in particular would float across the water arriving in the ears of prisoners on the wings of wind.
-Darkness then all the more unbearable at this, tears would well up the eyes of those with the most hardened hearts, sitting alone, allowing a needle of lightness and songs to penetrate in a moment of weakness, piercing that spot of vulnerability that was buried so deep they were all but forgotten.
+It's so close that on new years eve, you hear on the audio, music and laughter of girls would float across the water into the ears of prisoners on the wings of wind.
+Darkness then becomes all the more unbearable at this, tears would well up into the eyes of those with the most hardened hearts, sitting alone, allowing a needle of light and songs to penetrate, piercing that spot of vulnerability in them that was buried so deep they were all but forgotten.

 You can't help but wonder why?

 How can we - a civilized culture, build such a barbaric instrument of torture for our fellow beings?

 Then you hear shots fired, sharp and crisp, like fire crackers exploding against all the concrete and irons.
 You hear people shouting, first the surprised shrieks of guards rushing in to find prisoners with guns on their hands, then the low and menacing commands from the prisoners demanding the final key to their freedom.

 "Give the key or some people are gonna die!

 Then another shot.
 And just like that, they'd taken the life of a son, a friend and a father.

 The tender young face you saw earlier suddenly contorted into the face of a murderer as you hear his quickened breath and you recognize the hunger in his demands - so knife like that you shiver from hair to spine.
 You catch a glimpse of this violent escape attempt on the audio guide, happened over sixty years ago right here on the patch of concrete you are standing.
 All you want to do then is to withdraw from that dark thought, conceding there is no easy answer here as you move away from the leaden doors and the smell of harsh soaps still floating off of those cell blocks.